esiqveland/subsound-gtk/README.md

 - [X] songlist: duration, tracknumber, starred
 - [ ] songlist: bitrate, size, format
 - [ ] songlist: currently playing icon on the left
+- [X] songlist: Single click to select, double-click/enter to activate (start playback)
+- [X] songlist: Hover-shows-play ?
-- [ ] songlist: Hover-shows-play ?
+  - [ ] songlist: hover play icon is not tab-able for focus when row is selected, only when hover...
 - [ ] Favorites page
 - [X] cache thumbnails on disk
   - [ ] load from file